-Control exists when the parent has power over an investee, exposure or rights to variable returns its involvement with the investee and ability to use its power to affect those returns.
+Control exists when the parent has power over an investee, exposure or rights to variable returns from its involvement with the investee and ability to use its power to affect those returns.
 Power is demonstrated through existing rights that give the ability to direct relevant activities, those which significantly affect the entity's returns.
 Subsidiaries are consolidated from the date control commences until the date control ceases.

-The financial statements of Group companies are consolidated on a line-by-line basis and intra-group balances and transactions including un-realized gain/ loss from such transactions are eliminated upon consolidation.
+The financial statement of subsidiaries are consolidated on a line-by-line basis and intragroup balances and transactions including un-realized gain/ loss from such transactions are eliminated upon consolidation.
 The financial statements are prepared by applying uniform policies in use at the Group.